Running Your First Scan¶

 Running the command osmedeus workflow ls

-to show full workflow and osmedeus scan -hh
+to show the detailed about the workflow and osmedeus scan -hh

 to see the full help of the scan command